Lessons learned from a winning workplace health and wellbeing initiative

 Reed Business Information was the winner of the CIPD’s 2016 Best Health and Wellbeing Initiative award.
-Lawrence Mitchell, who led the campaign, looks at how a 30-day challenge helped build a global wellbeing team, encourage new behaviours and boost productivity.
+Lawrence Mitchell looks at how a 30-day challenge helped build a global wellbeing team, encourage new behaviours and boost productivity.

 When Sarah Allswood was persuaded to join the RBI 30-Day Living Well Challenge, which encouraged employees to move more, she reluctantly agreed.
 Not being a lover of exercise, Sarah didn’t want to let the team down, but hoped that everybody would lose interest after a few days.